-For employees who are in an evaluation year, evaluations are due for employees not meeting core competencies by the first Friday in March; but may be turned in as early as January 1 of that year.
-For employees who are meeting all core competencies, the evaluations are due by June 1.
+Evaluations are due for employees not meeting core competencies by the first Friday in March; for employees who are meeting core competencies, the evaluations are due by June 1.
 Regardless of the number of jobs, there will be only one professional growth cycle for each employee.
 For employees with multiple positions, a separate evaluation form should be completed for each position.
 Formal evaluations are not completed for employees who are in the Peer Assistance and Review (PAR) program.

-Performance Improvement Process (PIP)
+Performance Improvement Process (PIP) Overview

-Overview

 Performance Improvement Process (PIP) provides underperforming supporting services employees with an opportunity to receive the intensive individualized assistance and professional development necessary to improve job performance and meet the core competency criteria of SSPGS.
-PIP is the product of collaboration among representatives of the SEIU Local 500, administrators/supervisors, and MCPS, all of whom are committed to its successful implementation.
+PIP is the product of collaboration among representatives of the Service Employees International Union (SEIU) Local 500, administrators/supervisors, and MCPS, all of whom are committed to its successful implementation.
 PIP is available to all employees after their ninth month of employment, regardless of whether they are in an evaluation or a professional development year.
-Employees who are determined as underperforming between achieving permanent status and the end of the ninth month of employment may not be referred to PIP, but must receive support at their work location.
+Employees who are determined as underperforming between achieving permanent status and the end of the ninth month of employment may not be referred to PIP but must receive support at their work location.